ssmiller25/approximatepi/README.md

 - [![Open in DevPod!](https://devpod.sh/assets/open-in-devpod.svg)](https://devpod.sh/open#https://github.com/ssmiller25/approximatepi)

-A demo of using JAMStack technologies to build more a more ["personal" web](https://yesterweb.org/).
+A demo of using JAMStack technologies to build more a minimal website, apart from social media.
 The primary page is to celebrate Approximate Pi Day - July 22ed.
 The date matches the fraction 22/7, decimal it's 3.1428, which is pretty close to Pi at ~3.1415.
 Good enough for most calculation.

 This site will use hugo to generate HTML from the markdown source.
 A Linux `Makefile` will contain all the processes needed to build and deploy to various free hosting sites.
 Pipelines will exist in Github Actions, but that is not required.